mjordan/persistent_identifiers/modules/localarks/README.md

 #### Local shoulders

 This field contains the shoulder string that your local Drupal must use when it mints ARK identifiers.
 You do not need to register this shoulder with N2T or anyone else.
 Use of a shoulder is recommended since it will future-proof your NAAN in the event that other units within your organization will create or manage ARKs in the future.
+Conventionally, a shoulder should be short and end in a digit, e.g., b1, b2, b3, etc.

 ## Usage